Executive Team

 Commander Brent Kimbriel

-Commander Brent Kimbriel has managed numerous Search & Rescue operations and S.W.A.T operations conducted within Yavapai County.
+Commander Kimbriel has managed numerous Search & Rescue operations and S.W.A.T operations conducted within Yavapai County.
 He received the Yavapai County Sheriff’s Office Medal of Merit for a hostage rescue intervention at a home with active gunfire during a patrol shift.
-He is committed to public safety with his Yavapai County Sheriff’s Office role in Law Enforcement Services Division and Detention Services Division.
+He is a graduate of the FBI National Academy.
+He is committed to public safety with his leadership of the Yavapai County Sheriff’s Office Law Enforcement Services and Administrative Services Divisions.

 Captain Eric Stumpf

-Sherrifs-Officers-9-16-21_-100.jpg Captain Eric Stumpf has been with the Yavapai County Sheriff’s Office since 2006.
-He promoted through the ranks of Detention Services and is currently assigned to the criminal justice center being constructed on Prescott Lakes Parkway in Prescott.
+Eric Stumpf is a Captain with YCSO.
+Eric has been with the Yavapai County Sheriff’s Office since 2006.
+He promoted through the ranks of Detention Services and is currently responsible for the Prescott Detention Center.
 He is a graduate of the National Jail Leadership Command Academy, Class #40.

 Director Samantha Russell